elixir-oasis/oasis/guides/specification_ext.md

 #### In Operation Object

-Here, define this field in [Operation Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md#operationObject), it only affect to a operation related generated modules when no other special definitions, in the below example there will use "Petstore.Api" to the module naming prefix alias of the generated related modules to handler request of "/pets" in HTTP GET verb, other generated modules will use `Oasis.Gen` as the default.
+Here, define this field in [Operation Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md#operationObject), it only affect to a operation related generated modules meanwhile no other special definitions, in the below example there will use "Petstore.Api" to the module naming prefix alias of the generated related modules to handler request of "/pets" in HTTP GET verb, other generated modules will use `Oasis.Gen` as the default.